preactjs/preact-www/content/en/guide/v10/forms.md

 ## Select Element

-A `<select>`-Element is a little more involved, but works similar to all other form controls:
+The `<select>` element uses `<option>` children to build up a list of values, typically shown as a dropdown.
+Once constructed, it can be controlled using `value` and `onChange` similar to other form controls:

 ```jsx
 class MySelect extends Component {